unoplatform/nuget.updater/extensions/azuredevops/canaryUpdater/Readme.md

-# nventive Canary Updater task
+# unoplatform Canary Updater task

-This task is meant to be used by nventive Canary process.
+This task is meant to be used by unoplatform Canary process.
 The flow of this task is as follows

 ## 1. Merge
 If requested, the task merges the current branch with the one indicated in the parameters.
 To do so, and if the branch is not in the current repository, a remote is added to the Git repository and the specfied branch is fetched.